dfinity/motoko/stdlib/examples/produce-exchange/README.md

 has a formal semantics of its own, in terms of DFINITY's semantics, etc.

-Additionally, the `model.as` file defines types used to implement the specification behavior given in `actor.as`; this file is not part of the PES.

-The file `types.as` defines ActorScript data types that are included in the PES.
+**Files**: The file `types.as` defines ActorScript data types that are included in the PES.
 These will appear in the messages to and from the produce exchange.
 The actor class itself (see `actor.as`) gives the interface for the PE service, is also part of the formal PES.
 The _behavior_ of this actor's implementation defines the _semantic_ aspects of the PES standard.

+Additionally, the `model.as` file defines types used to implement the specification behavior given in `actor.as`; this file is not part of the PES.
 The implementation details of this actor lie outside the PES but are also present in the file `actor.as`, in terms of types defined in `model.as`.

-The actor interface boundary only uses types from `types.as`, and none from `model.as`; the implementation details of this actor behavior are subject to change over time (including changes to `model.as`), independently of the standards' own evolution.
+**Interface boundary**: The actor interface boundary only uses types from `types.as`, and none from `model.as`; the implementation details of this actor behavior are subject to change over time (including changes to `model.as`), independently of the standards' own evolution.
 We include the full implementation details here because the associated behavior is needed to define the semantics of the PES, as explained above.

 PES evolution via canister upgrade